Paracetamol56/dev-website/src/content/barnes-hut.md

 ## Barnes-Hut in action (and in 3D)

 This is a simulation of a galaxy with 1000 stars.
+Their positions and velocities are computed on the CPU, and the rendering is done on the GPU with WebGL.
 This component is made in C++ and compiled to WebAssembly.

 **Your browser must support WebAssembly.
 Mobile devices are strongly discouraged.**